PREDICT-EPFL/mocap_optitrack/README.md

 A ROS package for extracting streaming information from Optitrack system and publishing rigid-body and free marker information.

-This has been tested in the Stanford ASL setup with Motive:Tracker 2.2.0 and ROS Noetic.
+This has been tested in the EPFL Predict setup with Motive 3.0.1 and ROS2 Humble.

 ---